charliehawley/MP1-OH/README.md

 * It will serve to:
     * direct traffic to articles already hosted around the web and articles not yet hosted elsewhere
-    * showcase directorial and editorial capability within produciton and the edit respectively
+    * showcase directorial and editorial capability within production and the edit respectively
     * detail organisational strengths accrued through festival work